Thank you, GU Theatre, for your Benefit Performance of the Vagina Monologues!

-Join us for our most critical event of the year!
+Join us for our most critical fundraiser of the year!

-Once registration is open, guests are welcome to register for tables as well as individual tickets through our online registration forms or by contacting our Development Team at 509-789-9312 or at firstname.lastname@example.org.
+Guests are welcome to secure a table at the event, corporate sponsorship, and individual tickets through our online registration forms below or by contacting our Development Team at 509-789-9312 or at firstname.lastname@example.org.
 Payment may be received by check or credit card.